Azure/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/README.md

     - `edge_zone` - (Optional) The edge zone for the public IP.
     - `ddos_protection_mode` - (Optional) The DDoS protection mode.
 Possible values are `Disabled`, `Enabled`, `VirtualNetworkInherited`.
 Default `VirtualNetworkInherited`.
     - `ddos_protection_plan_id` - (Optional) The ID of the DDoS protection plan.
+    - `resource_group_name` - (Optional) The name of the resource group where the public IP should be created.
+If not specified will use the bastion resource group name or the parent resource group of the virtual network.

 ## Virtual Network Gateways